-We have audited the accompanying financial statements of the Wooster Growth Corporation, Wayne County, Ohio. (the Corporation) as of and for the year ended December 31, 2003, and have issued our report thereon dated August 10, 2004.
+We have audited the accompanying financial statements of the business-type activities of Wooster Growth Corporation, Wayne County, Ohio (the "Corporation") as of and for the year ended December 31, 2005, which collectively comprise the Corporation's basic financial statements, and have issued our report thereon dated June 23, 2006.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.